alexandertrefz/essence/packages/website/optimisations.md

 MEMBERS — which is a decision tree over the discriminating members rather than a tag test, and a pass of its own that has not been written.

+**A literal Matcher (`case 0`, `case "beta"`) has no Type check to replace — the comparison IS its test — so what is compiled is the comparison.** `anyIs(_self, 0)` is a call into the universal structural equality to decide something two scalars decide with an operator, and where the matched value's Type and the literal are EXACTLY one scalar kind it becomes `_self.value === 0n`, the same lowering `lower-scalar-operations` performs for `a::is(b)`.
+It rests on the same argument, too: `Integer` means an Integer and nothing else — not a Union it is a member of, not a Type Parameter that could be one — so the value at run time is the branded object the runtime's constructor built, holding a bigint under `value`.
+A Union-typed scrutinee is left alone, because a value arriving there may be of any member and `.value` is not what decides it.
+Strings go through `$helpers.stringEquals` rather than `===`, exactly as that pass emits them: two Strings are equal when their CHARACTERS are.
+Everything else — a Case, a Record or a List literal — stays with `anyIs`, which is a walk rather than a comparison.

-Literal Matchers (`case 0`) are untouched: `anyIs` is their whole test and it answers false across differing Types on its own.
-Member literals and Guards are untouched too — they are ANDed onto whichever test the Matcher produced, so replacing the Matcher's half leaves them saying what they said.
+Member literals and Guards are untouched: they are ANDed onto whichever test the Matcher produced, so replacing the Matcher's half leaves them saying what they said.

 ### `lower-unit-case-equality`